priyasrikumar/6120/README.md

 To convert a program from SSA form, replace `to-ssa` with `from-ssa`.
 To convert a program from SSA form with some optimizations, run with `from-ssa-opt`.

+The file `out/tossa.csv` and `out/fromssa.csv` show the results of running the code on the benchmarks.
+We only fail with `incorrect` for benchmarks using floats and pointers, which we do not support yet.
+Our `from-ssa-opt` runs have some errors.

 # Running a Bril Program

 ```